Sup! You must login or signup first!

 About

-Swatting is a social engineering practice which involves falsely reporting incidents to emergency services in order to deploy various police units to a location.
+Swatting or Swatted is a slang term and social engineering practice that involves falsely reporting incidents to emergency services in order to deploy various police units to a location.
 The hoaxes have been criticized for wasting taxpayer dollars and preventing emergency services from appearing where they are needed.

 Origin